Learning How to Buy a Gun

 You’d Like Some Help Selecting a Gun

 If you’re still not sure what exact gun you’d like, you can ask the sales associate for help.
 That’s why they’re there.
-Explain that you’d like to buy your first gun and would appreciate some explanation.
-If you feel like they don’t know what they’re talking about or feel disrespected in any way, simply ask to talk to someone else.
+Explain that you’d like to buy a shotgun or rifle and would appreciate some explanation.
+If you feel like they don’t know what they’re talking about or you feel disrespected in any way, simply ask to talk to someone else.
 You should feel comfortable and confident during this discussion.

 The associate should ask you a few questions, including: